causify-ai/tutorials/class_project_instructions/Projects/fastText_Project_Description.md

 **Description**

-fastText is an open-source library developed by Facebook's AI Research (FAIR) lab, designed for efficient text classification and representation learning.
-It is particularly useful for tasks involving large datasets and can handle out-of-vocabulary words effectively.
+fastText is an open-source library developed by Facebook's AI Research (FAIR) lab for efficient text classification and representation learning.
+It is particularly known for its speed and scalability in handling large datasets while providing high-quality word embeddings and text classification capabilities.

 Features:
-- Fast text classification and word representation.
+- Fast text classification and representation learning.
-- Supports supervised and unsupervised learning.
+- Supports supervised and unsupervised learning tasks.
+- Generates word embeddings using subword information for improved accuracy.
-- Capable of handling multiple languages with pre-trained word vectors.
+- Capable of handling large-scale datasets efficiently.
-- Provides an easy-to-use interface for training and evaluating models.

 ---

 ### Project 1: Text Classification of News Articles
 **Difficulty**: 1 (Easy)

-**Project Objective**: Build a text classification model to categorize news articles into predefined topics (e.g., politics, sports, technology) using fastText.
-The goal is to optimize the accuracy of the model in predicting the correct category based on article content.
+**Project Objective**: The goal is to build a text classification model that categorizes news articles into predefined categories (e.g., Politics, Sports, Technology).
+The project will optimize the model for accuracy and speed of classification.

-**Dataset Suggestions**: Use Kaggle to find a dataset of labeled news articles across various categories.
+**Dataset Suggestions**:
+- Use the "AG News" dataset available on Kaggle, which contains over 120,000 news articles categorized into four classes: World, Sports, Business, and Science/Technology.

 **Tasks**:
-- Data Ingestion:
-  - Load the dataset into a Pandas DataFrame and explore its structure.
 - Data Preprocessing:
-  - Clean the text data by removing unnecessary characters and stop words.
+    - Load the AG News dataset and perform necessary cleaning (removing HTML tags, punctuation, etc.).

+- Word Embedding Generation:
+    - Use fastText to create word embeddings for the news articles.

 - Model Training:
-  - Utilize fastText to train a supervised text classification model on the preprocessed data.
+    - Implement a supervised learning model using fastText for text classification.

 - Model Evaluation:
-  - Evaluate the model's performance using metrics such as accuracy and F1-score.
+    - Evaluate the model using accuracy, precision, recall, and F1-score metrics.

-- Predictions:
+- Visualization:
-  - Implement the model to predict categories for a set of unseen articles.

-**Bonus Ideas (Optional)**:
-- Experiment with hyperparameter tuning to improve model performance.
-- Compare the fastText model with traditional machine learning models (e.g., SVM, Random Forest).
+    - Present classification results using confusion matrices and classification reports.

 ---

-### Project 2: Sentiment Analysis on Product Reviews
+### Project 2: Sentiment Analysis on Movie Reviews
 **Difficulty**: 2 (Medium)
-**Project Objective**: Perform sentiment analysis on product reviews to classify them as positive, negative, or neutral using fastText.
-The goal is to optimize the model to achieve the highest possible accuracy in sentiment prediction.

-**Dataset Suggestions**: Explore Kaggle for datasets containing labeled product reviews, such as those from Amazon or Yelp.
+**Project Objective**: The objective is to create a sentiment analysis model that predicts the sentiment of movie reviews (positive, negative, neutral) based on text data.
+The project aims to optimize for prediction accuracy and interpretability of results.

+**Dataset Suggestions**:
+- Use the "IMDb Movie Reviews" dataset available on Kaggle, which contains 50,000 movie reviews labeled as positive or negative.

 **Tasks**:
-- Data Collection:
+- Data Preparation:
-  - Download and load the product review dataset.
+    - Load the IMDb dataset and preprocess the reviews (tokenization, lowercasing, etc.).

-- Text Preprocessing:
-  - Clean the review text, including tokenization and normalization.
-- Feature Engineering:
+- Feature Extraction:
-  - Use fastText to create word embeddings from the review texts.
+    - Utilize fastText to generate word embeddings and represent the reviews as vectors.

-- Model Training:
+- Model Development:
-  - Train a fastText model to classify sentiments based on the review content.
+    - Train a fastText model for binary sentiment classification (positive vs. negative).

+- Hyperparameter Tuning:
+    - Optimize the model's hyperparameters using techniques like grid search.

 - Model Evaluation:
-  - Assess the model's performance using confusion matrix and classification report.
+    - Assess the model's performance using ROC-AUC and confusion matrix visualizations.

-**Bonus Ideas (Optional)**:
-- Implement a visualization of sentiment distribution across different product categories.
-- Compare results with other sentiment analysis libraries like TextBlob or VADER.

 ---

 ### Project 3: Topic Modeling on Research Papers
 **Difficulty**: 3 (Hard)
-**Project Objective**: Analyze a collection of research papers to identify underlying topics using fastText for unsupervised learning.
-The goal is to optimize the model to accurately cluster and label the discovered topics.

-**Dataset Suggestions**: Use open government APIs or Kaggle for datasets containing research papers or academic articles.
+**Project Objective**: The goal is to implement a topic modeling system that identifies and clusters topics from a large corpus of research papers.
+The project will focus on optimizing for meaningful topic extraction and interpretability of the results.

+**Dataset Suggestions**:
+- Use the "arXiv Dataset" available on Kaggle, which contains a collection of research papers across various domains.

 **Tasks**:
-- Data Acquisition:
+- Data Ingestion:
-  - Gather a dataset of research papers in a structured format (e.g., JSON or CSV).
-- Text Preprocessing:
-  - Clean and preprocess the text data, including removing citations and references.
+    - Load the arXiv dataset and preprocess the text (removing stop words, stemming, etc.).

-- Vector Representation:
-  - Use fastText to generate word vectors for the research paper abstracts or full texts.
-- Clustering:
+- Topic Modeling:
-  - Apply clustering algorithms (e.g., K-Means) on the generated vectors to identify topics.
+    - Use fastText to create embeddings for the text and apply clustering algorithms (e.g., K-means) to identify distinct topics.

 - Topic Interpretation:
-  - Analyze the clusters to interpret and label the identified topics based on the most frequent words.
+    - Analyze the clusters and extract prominent keywords to interpret the identified topics.

+- Visualization:
+    - Visualize the distribution of topics across different research fields using bar plots or word clouds.

+- Advanced Analysis:
+    - Explore temporal trends in topics by analyzing how the prevalence of certain topics changes over time.

 **Bonus Ideas (Optional)**:
-- Visualize the topic distributions using t-SNE or PCA for better understanding.
+- Implement advanced visualization techniques using t-SNE or PCA to visualize the topic embeddings in a lower-dimensional space.
-- Extend the project by implementing a recommendation system for related research papers based on identified topics.
+- Compare the performance of fastText with other topic modeling techniques like LDA or NMF on the same dataset.